datonex/love-running/README.md

 ### Media

-- The photos used in this site were obtained from [Pixabay](https://pixabay.com/)
+- The photos used in this site were obtained from [Code Institute](https://pixabay.com/)
-- The video used on this site belongs to Nat Geo Wild channel on [youtube](https://www.youtube.com/watch?v=WfrG95GyU9U)

 ### Information

 - The information used to create this site was from a number of sources
-  - Wikipedia webpage on [Hippos](https://en.wikipedia.org/wiki/Hippopotamus) and [Pygmy Hippos](https://en.wikipedia.org/wiki/Pygmy_hippopotamus)
-  - The African Wildlife Foundation [website](http://www.awf.org/wildlife-conservation/hippopotamus)
+  - CodeInstitute.